 Son James Fegely (1843-1915) was born on Feb.
 25, 1843 and could neither speak nor hear.
 Labeled at the time as a "deaf mute," he made a home for decades in Longswamp Township, Berks County.

-He died from the effects of chronic heart valve disease at the age of 72 on March 29, 1915.
-Interment was in Mertztown, with Rev. F.K.
+Widowed in his final years, he died from the effects of chronic heart valve disease at the age of 72 on March 29, 1915.
+Interment was in St. Paul's Union Cemetery in Mertztown, with Rev. F.K.
 Bernd officiating.
 At the time of death, he was survived by brothers Hiram and Eli Fegley and sister Mrs. Charles Reese.

-In the winter of 1911, Charles was diagnosed with cancer of the bowels.
+By 1910, now age 65 and still residing in Hiram's farmhouse, Charles earned income as a laborer performing odd jobs.
+In the winter of 1911, he was diagnosed with cancer of the bowels.
 He suffered for a year, and his heart began to fail during that time.
 On Feb.
 26, 1912, just a few weeks prior to his 67th birthday, he succumbed to his illnesses.
 Burial was in Mertztown.
 An obituary in the Allentown Morning Call referred to him as "a deaf-mute."

 ~ Daughter Sarah (Fegely) Reese ~

 Daughter Sarah Fegely (1847-1935) was born on Aug.
 22, 1847 in Mertztown, Longswamp Township, Berks County.

 She was considered "deaf and dumb," meaning she could neither hear nor speak.